Narthur/ohc-handbook/Section 5 - Ministries.md

 ## Churches

-Students are assigned to the various churches based on talents, church needs, skills, and other factors.
+Students are assigned to local churches based on talents, church needs, skills, and other factors.
 The students have opportunities to minister to the churches and their home communities through active involvement in the services and outreach plans of each church.

 ## Prison Ministries